t9md/my-vim-config/README.md

     let g:phrase_dir = "$HOME/.vim/phrase/YOURNAME"

-set g:swap_colon_and_semicolon to '0' if you user Japanese keyboard
+set g:swap_colon_and_semicolon to '0' if you use Japanese keyboard

     let g:swap_colon_and_semicolon           = 0